shirleyobih1/path-cc.github.io/_events/2021-05-23-OSG-Virtual-School.md

 **The sidebar text and excerpt will need to be editted before pushing this live**

-<p style="font-size: larger; font-weight: bold;">Transform your research with vast amounts of computing!</p>
+<p style="font-size: larger; font-weight: bold;">Acceptance Letters Sent and Preparations Underway for OSG Virtual School 2021!</p>

-Unfortuantely, applications to the OSG Virtual School 2021 are now closed.
+Applications to the OSG Virtual School 2021 are now closed.
 Attendees of the school will learn to use high throughput computing (HTC)&nbsp;&mdash;
 whether on a local system or using [OSG](https://www.youtube.com/watch?v=t2PzIy-vvaE&list=PLBWb4iScSWcPy7LQ4BuXmm8Z2xO4ZW1J_)&nbsp;&mdash;
 to run large-scale research simulation, analysis, and other applications for cutting-edge science.